 It is worth noting that the Singer bobbins have a short pointy pip at either end which fits perfectly into the Singer bobbin winder, providing a good grip on the bobbin so that a positioning pin is not required to keep it in place.
 Non-Singer bobbins, old and new, don’t have appropriately shaped pips, so Singer bobbin winders might slip on them.
 There is however a very simple solution to this problem: a little BlueTack in the bobbin winder to hold the bobbin in place.

 Needle types used by these machines depend on the make, but compared to other sewing machine mechanisms, vibrating shuttle often requires needles with a larger eye, which usually means thicker needles.
 So if your machine is skipping stitches, try a thicker needle, or a top stitch needle that has a larger eye than a regular one.

 Singer VS machines take “standard domestic” needles, that’s type 15×1, a.k.a.
 2020, HAx1 or 130/705H.
 They come in many varieties, including “top stitch” which have a larger eye.
 Most German machines of any VS design also use 15×1 needles, making them more usable today than the original White or New Home machines that used their own needles – impossible to find today.

-Jones CS machines come in two variants: some take 15×1 needles, while others take “Jones” needles, that’s type 128×1, which is very rare.
-But you can also use a modern substitute: industrial needles DBx1 from Schmetz.
+Jones CS machines come in two variants: some take 15×1 needles, while others take “Jones” needles, that’s type 128×1, available for industrial sewing machines.
+But you can also often use a more common substitute: industrial needles DBx1 from Schmetz.
 Make sure they are from Schmetz rather than Organ because the shank on Organ needles is thinner which is enough to make it skip stitches.
 The shank is the thick bit at the top of a needle that goes into the needle clamp.